-CCP 727 Clinical Interventions for Combat Stress and Trauma - 3 credits military people, but also the effects of CST on civilian populations exposed to war operations.
+CCP 727 Clinical Interventions for Combat Stress and Trauma - 3 credits

+This course is taught in the fall only.
+The content and design of this course is to familiarize students with the history, diagnosis and treatment of combat stress and trauma (CST) in the lives of primarily military people, but also the effects of CST on civilian populations exposed to war operations.
 The course will further provide information concerning the effects of CST on veterans' families.
 Through lecture, class discussion, directed readings and case studies, students will become acquainted with causes and effective treatments of CST.
 Emphasis will be placed on diagnosis, treatment, referral resources and the support systems.
 Students will gain knowledge of: 1) the prevalence and complexity of combat stress and trauma; 2) counseling and treatment methods for returning veterans and their families; and 3) referral resources for veterans.
 Students will demonstrate proficiency in understanding the nature and complexity of combat stress and trauma.
 Includes the fundamental occupational tasks of assessment, case presentation, case collaboration, team membership and client interaction.